vseryakov/backendjs/README.md

         bkjs web-bundle -dev -file $2
         [ "$?" != "0" ] && exit
         osascript -e "tell application \"Google Chrome\" to reload (tabs of window 1 whose URL contains \"$1\")"
-        #osascript -e 'tell application "Google Chrome" to tell the active tab of its first window to reload'

 To use it call this script instead in the config.local: